vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 Since reactive operators get access to this `SecurityContext`, Spring Security (or the developer) can then wrap logic within advices to determine things like the current logged in user and it's privileges.
 The way to enable this goes as follows:

 1) Enabled the [RSocketSecurity](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/annotation/rsocket/RSocketSecurity.java) bean by decorating a configuration class with [@EnableRSocketSecurity](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/annotation/rsocket/EnableRSocketSecurity.java).
 What this does is as stated in documentation -  it allows configuring RSocket based security.
-2) Enable security-specific annotations on Reactive Streams (return types of [Publisher](https://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html?is-external=true)), add the @[EnableReactiveMethodSecurity](https://github.com/spring-projects/spring-security/blob/210693eb6bd0cba51874ce150c73090c95d4e08b/docs/modules/ROOT/pages/reactive/authorization/method.adoc) annotation to the main configuraiton class.
+2) Enable security-specific annotations on Reactive Streams (return types of [Publisher](https://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html?is-external=true)), add the @[EnableReactiveMethodSecurity](https://github.com/spring-projects/spring-security/blob/210693eb6bd0cba51874ce150c73090c95d4e08b/docs/modules/ROOT/pages/reactive/authorization/method.adoc) annotation to the main configuration class.
 3) The RSocket messaging controller is fully configured here, along with the third un-secure `status` route.
-The status route uses [@AuthenticationPrincipal](https://github.com/spring-projects/spring-security/blob/main/web/src/main/java/org/springframework/security/web/bind/annotation/AuthenticationPrincipal.java) to inject - if available - the UserDetails object from the afformentioned `SecurityContext`.
+The status route is decorated by [@AuthenticationPrincipal](https://github.com/spring-projects/spring-security/blob/main/web/src/main/java/org/springframework/security/web/bind/annotation/AuthenticationPrincipal.java) which uses the `SecurityContext` to inject - if available - the UserDetails object.

 > **_Customize the User:_** There is a nice to know informal example that describes how one would resolve a custom User object with the [AuthenticationPrincipalArgumentResolver](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/bind/support/AuthenticationPrincipalArgumentResolver.html).

 ## Application Users

 Spring Security provides concrete [User](https://github.com/spring-projects/spring-security/blob/main/core/src/main/java/org/springframework/security/core/userdetails/User.java) objects that implement the [UserDetail](https://github.com/spring-projects/spring-security/blob/main/core/src/main/java/org/springframework/security/core/userdetails/UserDetails.java) interface.
-This interface is used internally and shold be subclassed when you have specific needs.
+This interface is used internally and should be subclassed when you have specific needs.
 The [User.UserBuilder](https://github.com/spring-projects/spring-security/blob/main/core/src/main/java/org/springframework/security/core/userdetails/User.java#L215) object provides a fluent builder for describing instances of UserDetail.

 Spring Security comes with components to handle UserDetail storage.
 This activity is exposed for Reactive services, through [ReactiveUserDetailsService](https://github.com/spring-projects/spring-security/blob/main/core/src/main/java/org/springframework/security/core/userdetails/ReactiveUserDetailsService.java).
 The easiest way to use this is by creating an instance of the in-memory [MapReactiveUserDetailService](https://github.com/spring-projects/spring-security/blob/main/core/src/main/java/org/springframework/security/core/userdetails/MapReactiveUserDetailsService.java).